3D media is one of the top news-making tech-products these days, specially for those who are following the entertainment news.

-This is because these displays have to present a 3D image in such a manner that it can be seen from different angles — indeed, there is more than one place to sit on a sofa, and you should be able to get the same three dimensional impressions from any position.
+This is because these displays have to present a 3D image in such a manner that it can be seen from different angles — indeed, there is more than one place to sit on a sofa, and you should be able to get the same three-dimensional impressions from any position.

 Researchers at the Fraunhofer Institute for Telecommunications at Heinrich-Hertz Institute (HHI) in Berlin have developed a technology that converts a Blu-ray’s existing 3D content in a manner that enables them to be shown on autostereoscopic displays.

-“We take the existing two images and generate a depth map… a map that assigns a specific distance from the camera to each object,” says Christian Riechert, research fellow at HHI.
+“We take the existing two images and generate a depth map… a map that assigns a specific distance from the camera to each object,” says Christian Riechert, a research fellow at HHI.

 Previous systems were only capable of generating such depth maps at a dramatically slower pace; sometimes they even required manual adaptation.

-Real-time conversion, by contrast, is like simultaneous interpretation: The viewer inserts a 3D Blu-ray disc, gets comfortable in front of the TV screen and enjoys the movie – without the glasses.
+Real-time conversion, by contrast, is like simultaneous interpretation: The viewer inserts a 3D Blu-ray disc gets comfortable in front of the TV screen and enjoys the movie – without the glasses.

 Researchers have already finished the software that converts these data.
-In the next step, the scientists, working in collaboration with industry partners, intend to port it onto a hardware product so that it can be integrated into TV.
+In the next step, the scientists, working in collaboration with industry partners, intend to port it onto a hardware product so that it can be integrated into the TV.